-America experienced The Great Depression from 1929 to 1939, the worst economic disaster America had ever seen.
+America experienced The Great Depression from 1929 to 1939.
+The worst economic disaster America had ever seen.
 This situation would provide the contexts for work and crime which Merton would theorise on in his work ‘Social Structure and Anomie‘ in 1938.
 Brought on by Black Friday, on October 24th, 1929, when the stock market crashed.
 At the height of the Depression in 1933, nearly a quarter of the workforce in America was unemployed.

 The Depression began in Philadelphia even before the stock market crashed.
-In April 1929, city wide unemployment stood at 10 percent; 30 percent for the jobless who had been idle for six months or longer.
+In April 1929, citywide unemployment stood at 10 percent.
+30 percent for the jobless who had been idle for six months or longer.
 Up until the Roosevelt New Deal in the mid 1930’s, everything seemed bleak.

-The best way to see Strain Theory in practice is to examine The American Dream.
+The best way to see Merton’s Strain Theory in practice is to examine The American Dream.
 The American dream presupposes that through hard work an individual can experience upwards social mobility for themselves, and their offspring.
 This can happen regardless of age, sex, ethnicity, or any other factor.
 As long as you work hard, money and success should come your way.
 It doesn’t factor in structural elements which may prevent this dream from becoming a reality e.g. discriminatory employment practices, or unequal access to opportunities.
 Structural factors to one side there are still individual and cultural factors at play that may prevent an individual from attaining The American Dream.

 Continuing with Merton’s example of the American Dream.
 Children in western societies are socialised into believing the ideology.
 Money and material goods are conflated with success and progress, therefore, it becomes the norm for individuals to acquire money and goods by 1) getting a good education and then 2) finding legitimate (legal) work or 3) starting a business.
-Whilst on paper the route seems simple, in practice, this path is blocked by a number of obstacles (some stated before), and this is when some individuals resort to illegitimate (illegal) means.
+Whilst on paper the route seems simple, in practice, this path is blocked by a number of obstacles (some stated before) And this is when some individuals resort to illegitimate (illegal) means.
 Those who come from the working class, are less likely to be able to access opportunities and are therefore more likely to have to result to illegitimate means (drug dealing, prostitution, etc).

 A culture of winning in America and afar adds to this pressure to make money and succeed.
 As long as you win, winning could simply be having lots of money in the bank, you will tend to be revered.
 Look at the people who have built wealth through illegitimate means who have gone on to be idealised in Western culture.
 Jordan Belfort, better known as The Wolf Of Wall Street, became a millionaire through white-collar crime, defrauding people, and manipulating the stock market.
 He’s now free (having served 22 months) has to pay back $100 million in restitution but is now a motivational speaker with a giant movie based on him.
-The Rothschilds, with their wealth deeply entrenched in mystery.

 Pablo Escobar was a Colombian drug lord and narcoterrorist.
 At the height of his career his cartel, cartel de Medellin, supplied up to 80% of Americas cocaine market.
 Following his period of violence, he had gone on to be at the forefront of the first 2 series of Narcos.
-At times he’s portrayed as a Robin Hood even though he hid most of his money, to the extent he forgot where it was, loads of money rotted, and we should focus on his ‘redistribution of wealth’ amongst the masses.
+At times he’s portrayed as a Robin Hood even though he hid most of his money.
+To the extent he forgot where it was, loads of money rotted, and we should focus on his ‘redistribution of wealth’ amongst the masses.
 Few rich businessmen who make money through illegitimate means such as, Mike Ashley, receive such high levels of public, parliamentary, and media scrutiny.